miuan/nestjs_jwt_cors_seed/README.md

 ```
 ### To add more endpoints to on JWT secure

-You can find in `app.module.ts` there is configuring middlewares and controllers
+You can find in `app.module.ts` there is configuring [middlewares](https://kamilmysliwiec.gitbooks.io/nest/content/quick-start/middlewares.html) and [controllers](https://kamilmysliwiec.gitbooks.io/nest/content/quick-start/modules.html) of NestJS

 ```TypeScript
 export class ApplicationModule {